Table of Contents

 This era was all about ushering in better user experience for people using search engines to find what they were looking for.

 We are now 20 years into the development of websites and the internet is packed full of them, from low quality, dummy sites to high-quality sites with huge authority.

 Finding the right content you were looking for was becoming a task.
 This caused Google to make huge algorithm updates, two of them specifically that still shape the way we perform SEO.

 The Panda update focused on preventing poor quality content from making its way into the top search results of Google.
 This may sound like something they already took care of in 2003, but this update went all out.

 It didn’t just focus on keyword stuffing.
 It focused on the quality of sentence structure, the varying keywords used and much more.
 You can check out a list of everything the Panda update affected here.

 This update focused on the sites creating bad link schemes by buying links or even linking to and from unrelated sites.
 Yes, now sites you link to and sites that link to you need to be related to you somehow by industry or content.
 But of course, like Panda, there’s much more to the update which you can read here.

-This update also lead to the the term ‘quality’ before the term ‘backlinks’
+This update also leads to the term ‘quality’ before the term ‘backlinks’.